josebordon94/portfolio/README.md

 # My portfolio

-This is my portfolio, developed in React and Material UI.
+This is my portfolio, developed in React and Material UI. <br>
 This website is deployed: https://josebordon94.github.io/portfolio/